-Seismic: Real skate tech for 20 years
+Seismic: Real skate tech for over 30 years

 Based in Boulder, Colorado, Seismic Skate Systems is one of the oldest and most respected longboard brands in the world.
 We’ve been pushing the envelope of progressive carving technology since 1993, when we introduced the first high-precision truck of the modern longboard era.
 Seismic designs and manufactures high-performance trucks, wheels, bearings, decks and completes for carving, cruising, freeride, racing and beyond.